TivoK/aws-cdk-ec2-ubuntu-sandbox/README.md

 ### Getting Started
 - This assumes AWS CDK is already installed on your machine.
 If not, see installation instructions [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
 - In your AWS Console, go to `EC2 Dashboard`, Click on `Key Pairs`, Create and Download a new `Key Pair`
-- On your local machine perfrom `chmod 400` on the pem file. example: `chmod 400 ~/Downloads/Ec2ubuntu.pem`
+- On your local machine perform `chmod 400` on the pem file.
+Example: `chmod 400 ~/Downloads/Ec2ubuntu.pem`
 - Clone this repo and Create  a Virtual Environment.
 Ensure to use `pip install -r requirements.txt`
-- In the `CDK.JSON` file, update the *vpc_configs* section in the  *context* section.
+- In the `CDK.JSON` file, update the *vpc_configs* sub-section in the  *context* section.
   - **default_vpc_id**: VPC you want to place your EC2 Instance in.
 You can find your default VPC for your account in the AWS EC2 Dashboard in the Account Attributes section.
 A VPC ID will look something like: ` vpc-9aa9999`
   - **region**: Your AWS region Availibility Zone (ie. "us-east-1")
   - **key_name**: The name of the key pair you created and downloaded
   - **account**: Your AWS Account Number (No Dashes "-")
 - Execute CDK Commands to Bootstrap, Synth and Deploy as needed.
 You can get a refresher [here](https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html).
 - When the the Stack is deployed SSH into the Server and then complete the configuration for Spark and Jupyter via provided bash scripts provided in the resources folder.
 See SSH Section below.

 ### Deploying the Stack
-Once the stack is deployed, intallation dependencies will commence for Spark, Jupyter and MongoDB.
+Once the stack is deployed, installation dependencies will commence for Spark, Jupyter and MongoDB.
 Such that it is possible that when you SSH into the server for the first times items are still being installed.
 It takes about 2-3 minutes for installation steps to complete.
 You can check the progress of the installations in the log file to make sure the items are complete (`tail -f /var/log/cloud-init-output.log `)
 A completed message will be at the end log file.
 It should look like so....
 ```
 Successfully installed MongoDB Packages